 Types of long-term savings accounts

 There are many different types of long-term savings accounts that offer a variety of advantages.
 While some ensure high returns and yield, others are better at providing tax benefits.
 You can choose the long-term savings account that works the best for you based on the fees you pay, the interest you earn, tax benefits, and withdrawal rules.

 High-yield savings accounts

 High-yield savings accounts are long-term savings accounts that pay higher than normal interest rates.
-They are usually FDIC-insured and pay out higher interests as the withdrawal from this limited and require higher initial deposits.
+They are usually FDIC-insured and pay out higher interest as the withdrawal from this type of account is limited and requires higher initial deposits.
 Thus, the bank or credit union compensates for the higher deposit and limited withdrawal by providing a higher annual percentage yield than standard savings accounts.

 Certificates of deposit